Hanoi Old Quarter: 20+ Things to Do & Travel Guide

 Ao Dai

-If you are looking for souvenirs to decorate your house or send to your friends as a gift, ceramics and pottery are great options.
-You can buy plenty of items like bowls, plates, cups, vases, tea sets, and coffee sets.
+If you’re searching for souvenirs to decorate your home or for gifts, ceramics and pottery are excellent options.
+You can find a variety of items, including bowls, plates, vases, and coffee sets.

 Morning

-- Kick off your day with a hearty bowl of Vietnamese “pho”, “bun cha” (charcoal-grilled pork with Vietnamese vermicelli), or sticky rice for breakfast at a local eatery.
+- Start your day with a hearty bowl of Vietnamese pho, bun cha (charcoal-grilled pork with vermicelli), or sticky rice at a local eatery.

-- Stroll to Hoan Kiem Lake, explore Ngoc Son Temple, and enjoy the serene atmosphere there.
+- Stroll to Hoan Kiem Lake, explore Ngoc Son Temple, and enjoy the serene atmosphere.

-- Next, you can check in Hanoi Opera House with its stunning French colonial building and the nearby Ly Thai To Flower Garden.
+- Next, visit the Hanoi Opera House with its stunning French colonial architecture and the nearby Ly Thai To Flower Garden.

 Lunch

-- Consider eating Vietnamese “pho”, crab noodle soup, or vermicelli with grilled pork meat at a local restaurant in Hanoi.
+- Consider dining on pho, crab noodle soup, or grilled pork vermicelli at a local restaurant.

 Afternoon

-- Spend the whole afternoon exploring Hanoi’s Old Quarter streets on foot or on a cyclo.
-Here you can seek many beautiful souvenirs, and traditional crafts, and enjoy local street food.
+- Spend the afternoon exploring the Old Quarter on foot or by cyclo.
+You’ll find beautiful souvenirs, traditional crafts, and tasty local street food.

-- Enjoy a traditional Vietnamese water puppet show at Thang Long Water Puppet Theater and soak up its unique and entertaining cultural experience.
+- Enjoy a water puppet show at the Thang Long Water Puppet Theater for a unique cultural experience.

-- In the late afternoon, take a break with a cup of coffee.
-You can try signature Vietnamese egg coffee or iced coffee with condensed milk.
+- In the late afternoon, take a break with a cup of coffee, trying Vietnamese egg coffee or iced coffee with condensed milk.

 Evening

-- Your dining options in the evening can vary in a local restaurant or night market.
+- Your dining options may include a local restaurant or exploring the night market.

-- Round off your day with the lively atmosphere in Ta Hien Street which is renowned for fresh beer, bars, pubs, and live music performances.
+- Conclude your day with the lively atmosphere on Ta Hien Street, known for fresh beer, bars, and live music.

 Visit Ho Chi Minh Mausoleum Complex

-Ho Chi Minh Mausoleum Complex is a not-to-miss destination that holds the embalmed body of President Ho Chi Minh and other historical and cultural attractions.
-The monumental structure was built from gray granite and features a simple architectural style with spacious Ba Dinh Square in the front.
-Adjacent to the mausoleum, One Pillar Pagoda is a small but iconic Buddhist temple built in the 11th century.
-The pagoda holds historical and religious significance, resembling a lotus blossom rising from a pond.
-On the grounds of the complex, you should also visit Ho Chi Minh’s stilt house, Presidental Palace, and a fish pond with various species of fish.
+The Ho Chi Minh Mausoleum Complex is an essential site holding the embalmed body of President Ho Chi Minh as well as other historical attractions.
+The monumental structure features simple yet impressive architecture constructed from gray granite, set against the backdrop of Ba Dinh Square.
+Adjacent to the mausoleum is the iconic One Pillar Pagoda, a small Buddhist temple built in the 11th century resembling a lotus flower emerging from a pond.
+The grounds also include Ho Chi Minh’s stilt house, Presidential Palace, and a tranquil fish pond.

-The entrance is located on the corner of Le Hong Phong and Ngoc Ha Street.
-The entrance ticket for foreigners is US$1/person.
+Entry is located at the corner of Le Hong Phong and Ngoc Ha Street.
+The ticket price for foreign visitors is US$1/person.

-If you prefer a more refreshing and active way to explore Hanoi, you can rent a bike at your accommodations or bike rental centers to ride around West Lake, the largest lake in Hanoi.
-A cycling adventure may last for an hour, covering a 17-km route.
-You’ll pass tree-lined paths, pagodas, gardens, coffee shops, and eateries along the road.
+If you prefer a more active way to explore Hanoi, consider renting a bike from your hotel or a rental center to cycle around West Lake, the largest lake in Hanoi.
+This cycling adventure typically covers a 17-km path and meanders through tree-lined streets, pagodas, gardens, coffee shops, and eateries.

-Plan your ride in the early morning or late afternoon to avoid traffic congestion and the heat of midday.
-Wear comfortable clothes and remember to bring enough water bottles.
+Plan your ride for the early morning or late afternoon to avoid afternoon heat and traffic.
+Wear comfortable clothing and bring plenty of water.

-Recommended bicycle rental centers: Bike Plus, Good Morning, Van Chinh Bike Rental Hanoi, and Vibike Bike Rental.
+Recommended bike rental centers: Bike Plus, Good Morning, Van Chinh Bike Rental Hanoi, and Vibike Bike Rental.

-Embark on a cultural tour to Hanoi’s museums
+Embark on a Cultural Tour at Hanoi’s Museums

-Ticket prices for Hanoi museums usually range from 10.000 VND for children and 30.000 VND for adults.
+Ticket prices for Hanoi museums typically range from 10,000 VND for children to 30,000 VND for adults.

 Visit the Temple of Literature